cjreinhardt/Hugo-PaperMod-NetlifyCMS-Starter/README.md

 git push origin main
 ```

 13. Going forward, you can access NetlifyCMS from /admin.
 You may need to do additional Netlify Identitiy setup for CMS login to work.
 Read more about this [here](https://www.netlifycms.org/docs/add-to-your-site/#authentication).
+Usually you have to invite yourself as a user from the 'Identity' tab at NEtlfiy, and enable the git-gateway under Identity -> Services.

 ## More Info on Hugo Papermod